Ed Young (illustrator): Work

 Young's first book, The Mean Mouse and Other Mean Stories, was published by Harper & Row in 1962.
-He expected it to be his first and last book, but it won an American Institute of Graphic Arts award and launched a career that has resulted in almost one hundred books for children.
-Most of his books are visual masterpieces using colors and images to convey hidden symbolism.
-His meticulously rendered works have utilized pencil, pastel, cut paper, collage, ink, photographs, and found materials.
+He expected it to be his first and last book, but it won an American Institute of Graphic Arts award and launched his career.
+Most of his books use colours and images to convey hidden symbolism, and utilize pencil, pastel, cut paper, collage, ink, photographs, light and shadows, and found materials.

-"A Chinese painting is often accompanied by words.
-They are complementary.
-There are things that words do that pictures never can, and likewise, there are images that words can never describe.
-I feel the story has to be an exciting and moving experience for a child.
-Before I am involved with a project, I must be moved, and, as I grow, I try to create something exciting.
-It is my purpose to stimulate growth in the reader as an active participant.
-To get the story across for me, mostly it's the feeling.
-I think that if the book evokes a reaction of some sort, either positive or negative, I think it would have done what it is supposed to do."

-The subject and style of each story provide Young with the initial inspiration for his art and with the motivation for design, sequence, and pace.
-Accuracy in research is essential to his work, too – whether he is illustrating fantasy, folk tale, or fact.
-According to Young, a strong foundation of credibility must be established in order to create new and exciting images.
-Through such images, he hopes to capture his readers and ultimately expand their awareness.
+The subject and style of each story provide Young with the initial inspiration for his art.
+Young based his work on research, believing a strong foundation of credibility must be established in order to create new and exciting images.